By Belinda Huckle

 The opening to your presentation.
 Practice what you’re going to say and how you’re going to say it so you know you’ll start your presentation by putting your best foot forward.
 This will also help banish any first minute nerves (the time when, for most people, nerves are the most prevalent).
 You really never do get a second chance to make a positive first impression.

 How you’re going to deliver your key messages during your presentation so that they stand out from the rest of your content.
 Think about using ‘siren words’ – words and phrases that add emphasis by heralding your key messages e.g. "The critical point to remember is …"; or "Ultimately, what this all means is …"; or "The most important take-out is …".

 The close of your presentation.
 At the end of the day the way you close your presentation will determine if you finish your presentation with impact, leaving a confident and positive impression, or if you finish like a damp squib leaving little or no impression at all.
 Will rehearsing these areas take hours?
 No. More like 15 minutes and I would like to think we can all find 15 minutes to make sure we get our message across with confidence and credibility.

 So don’t say you don’t have the time to rehearse.
 Make the time and give yourself every chance of selling your message and selling yourself.

-Author Belinda Huckle is Managing Director at secondnature, an Australian-based executive training consultancy delivering world-class, in-house, instructor-led training courses, coaching programs and workshops in presentation skills, communications skills and interpersonal skills.
+Author Belinda Huckle is the Founder and Managing Director at secondnature, an Australian-based executive training consultancy delivering world-class, in-house, instructor-led training courses, coaching programs and workshops in presentation skills, communications skills and interpersonal skills.
 Read more at secondnature.com.au